quanted/pram_app/docs/qapp.rst

 are used to develop the web application, proceeding according to the principles of “scrum” development, an iterative and incremental agile software development process for developing software applications (Lacey 2012).
 This approach is centered around deploying applications in short time increments and getting rapid feedback from end users.
-Both of these occur at the end of each defined sprint period (4-6 weeks) in length.
+Both of these occur at the end of each defined sprint period (3 weeks) in length.
 This deployment and feedback approach is paired with modern industry standard approaches from XP programming and agile development.
 XP programming approaches include test-driven development, pair programming, collective code ownership, sustainable development pace, coding standards, continuous integration, and code refactoring.
 Agile development processes include approaches for

-Scrum meetings are weekly on the same day every week (currently Thursday) at 3pm with monthly sprints replacing the scrum meeting the first Thursday of every month.

-Daily checkins are likely to be conducted on Google Hangout at 3pm for approximately 15 minutes.
+Daily checkins are conducted on at 10am every working day for approximately 15 minutes.
+Scrum meetings are at the beginning and end of each 3 week sprint.

-Monthly ubertool progress reports are also scheduled with EFED via conference call.
+Progress reports with OPP/EFED stakeholders and developers are conducted biweekly with EFED via conference call.

 There are three core roles involved in this process, these roles are:
-- Product Owner: represents the stakeholders via stories backlog and priorities (Tom Purucker)
+- Product Owner: represents the stakeholders by populating user stories in the backlog and sprint priorities (Tom Purucker)
-- Development Team: delivers product increments at the end of each sprint (ORISE fellowships working at the Athens lab and others identified by Bill Eckel of OPP/EFED)
+- Development Team: delivers product increments at the end of each sprint (USEPA federal Developers from OPP and ORD;
+research fellows, student contractors and contractors working for OPP and ORD; others individuals identified by OPP/EFED)
-- Scrum Master: scrum facilitator who removes impediments for delivering sprint goals/deliverables, performs tasking, bug priority, task followup, etc. (contracted)
+- Scrum Master: scrum facilitator who removes impediments for delivering sprint goals/deliverables, performs tasking, bug priority, task followup, etc. (Tom Purucker)

-Ancillary roles on the scrum team are:
+Additonal roles on the scrum team are:
+- Current Development Team: (Jon Flaishans, Carmen Kuan, Marcia Snyder, Andrew Kanarek, Tom Purucker, Kurt Wolfe, Mike Galvin, Meredith Fry, Trip Hook, Gerry Laniak)
-- Stakeholders: (Bill Eckel, Ed Odenkirchen, Dirk Young, Nelson Thurman, Ron Parker, Katrina White, others identified by Bill Eckel)
+- Stakeholders: (Bill Eckel, Ed Odenkirchen, Dirk Young, Nelson Thurman, Kris Garber, Andrew Kanarek, Katrina White, Meridith Fry, others identified by OPP/EFED)
-- Managers: People who control the environment (John Johnston [Branch Chief], Roy Sidle [Division Director], John Kenneke [CSS Matrix Interface], Tina Bohardi [CSS], Jim Cowles [Associate Director at EFED])
+- Managers: People who control the environment (John Johnston [Branch Chief], Tom Pierce/Gerald Brunson [Division Director], John Kenneke [CSS Matrix Interface], Tina Bohardi [CSS], Elaine Cohen-Hubal[CSS], Jim Cowles [Associate Director at EFED], James Noel [CED QA])

-Modern software development methods are used to develop the web application, proceeding according to the principles of “scrum” development, an iterative and incremental agile software development process for developing software applications (Lacey 2012).
-This approach is centered around deploying applications in short time increments and getting rapid feedback from end users.
-Both of these occur at the end of each defined sprint period (2-6 weeks) in length.
-This deployment and feedback approach is paired with modern industry standard approaches from XP programming and agile development.
-XP programming approaches include test-driven development, pair programming, collective code ownership, sustainable development pace, coding standards, continuous integration, and code refactoring.
-Agile development processes include approaches for

-Scrum meetings are weekly on the same day every week at 3pm with monthly sprints replacing the scrum meeting the first Thursday of every month.
-Daily checkins are likely to be conducted in Athens and via phone at 3pm EST for approximately 15-30 minutes.
-Monthly ubertool progress reports are also scheduled with EFED via conference call.

-There are three core roles involved in this process, these roles are:
-* Product Owner: represents the stakeholders via stories backlog and priorities (Tom Purucker)
-* Development Team: delivers product increments at the end of each sprint (EPA employees, ORISE fellows, and SSA contractors working with ORD and EFED)
-* Scrum Master: scrum facilitator who removes impediments for delivering sprint goals/deliverables, performs tasking, bug priority, task followup, etc. (contracted)

-EFED Stakeholders:

-* Bill Eckel
-* Meridith Fry
-* Andrew Kanarek
-* Ed Odenkirchen
-* Michelle Thawley
-* Nelson Thurman
-* Dirk Young
-* others identified by Bill Eckel

-EPA Managers:

-* Gerald [CED Division Director]
-* Tina Bohardi [CSS NPD]
-* Jim Cowles [Associate Director at EFED]
-* John Kenneke [CSS Matrix Interface]
-* Matt Etterson [CSS Ecological Modeling Project Lead]
-* John Johnston [WEB Branch Chief]

 Problem Definition/Background (A5)
 ==================================================
 Safety evaluations for pesticides are required for ecological and human health risks under a number of regulatory statutes (e.g., Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), Pesticide Registration improvement Extension Act (PRIA 3), Federal food, Drug, and Cosmetic Act (FD&C Act), Food Quality Protection Act (FQPA), Endangered Species Act (ESA)).

+The two primary statutes that EPA regulates pesticides under include the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Federal Food, Drug, and Cosmetic Act (FFDCA), both amended by the Food Quality Protection Act (FQPA) of 1996.
+Under FIFRA, pesticides intended for use in the United States must be registered (licensed) by EPA before they may be sold or distributed in commerce.
+EPA will register a pesticide if scientific data provided by the applicant show that, when used according to labeling directions, it will not cause “unreasonable adverse effects on the environment”.
+(FIFRA defines “unreasonable adverse effects on the environment” as “any unreasonable risk to man or the environment, taking into account the economic, social and environmental costs and benefits of the use of any pesticide .....”)
+Under FFDCA, the Agency is responsible for setting tolerances (maximum permissible residue levels) for any pesticide used on human food or animal feed.

+With the passage of the Food Quality Protection Act (FQPA) in 1996, both major pesticide statutes were amended to establish a more consistent, protective regulatory scheme grounded in sound science.
+FQPA mandated a single, health-based standard for setting tolerances for pesticides in foods; provided special protections for infants and children; expedited approval of safer pesticides; created incentives for the development and maintenance of effective crop protection tools; and required periodic re-evaluation of pesticide registrations and tolerances to ensure that the scientific data supporting pesticide registrations would remain up-to-date in the future.
+It should be noted that FQPA also limited the consideration of benefits when setting tolerances.
+FQPA did not address the consideration of ecological risk.

-Ecological risk assessments under FIRFA and ESA are often implemented by the Ecological Fate and Effects Division with OCSPP by accessing model tools and databases that have been developed since the early 1980s on a range of software development platforms.
+The ubertool addresses ecological risk models under these regulations.
+Ecological risk assessments under FIRFA and the Endangered Species Act (ESA) are typically implemented by the Ecological Fate and Effects Division with OCSPP by accessing model tools and databases that have been developed since the early 1980s on a range of software development platforms.
 These tools include Microsoft Excel Spreadsheets, Windows-based interfaces, legacy Fortran code compiled as DOS executables, as well as programs